-A task constraint in Project.net allows the start and finish date of a task to be set no later than, no earlier than, or on a specific date.
+Both Project.net and Microsoft Project allow the scheduled dates of a task to be constrained so its starts or finishes no later than, no earlier than, or on a specific date.

-You may want a task to have both a start and a finish constraint.
-In many cases, Project.net supports these joint constraints directly.
-In addition, many constraint combinations can be supported through a combination of constraints and dependencies.
-This article talks about how to implement combined constraints in all of these ways, as well as how to arrange that tasks start and/or finish in between a pair of dates.
+There are times that you may want a task to have both a start and a finish constraint.
+In many cases, Project.net, unlike Microsoft Project, supports these joint constraints directly.
+In addition, many joint constraints can be supported through a combination of constraints and dependencies.
+This article talks about how to implement combined constraints in a variety of ways, as well as how to arrange that tasks start and/or finish in between a pair of dates.

 Project.net has two kinds of leaf tasks – manual and automatic.